yule-BUAA/yule-BUAA.github.io/_pages/about.md

 Brief Bio
 ======
+I am an Algorithm Engineer of [Qwen Team, Alibaba Group](https://qwenlm.github.io/).
+I am primarily responsible for the alignment of the Qwen series models during the post-training phase.
 I received the Ph.D. degree in the School of Computer Science and Engineering at Beihang University in 2024, under the supervision of Prof. [Weifeng Lv](https://scse.buaa.edu.cn/info/1387/10314.htm).
 I received the B.S. degree in the School of Computer Science and Engineering at Beihang University in 2019.

-Spatio-temporal data can abstractly represent many things in reality.
-I focus on designing neural networks for representation learning on spatio-temporal data and using the learned representations to empower various scenarios.
+I focus on designing neural networks for representation learning on spatio-temporal data (including texts, sequences, and graphs) and using the learned representations to empower various scenarios.
 My research interests include (large) language models, graph neural networks, recommender systems, etc.
-I am strongly self-motivated and aim to pursue cutting-edge AI research.
 I have published several peer-reviewed papers in top venues like ICML, NeurIPS, KDD, WWW, IEEE TKDE, ACM TOIS, EMNLP, AAAI, and IJCAI.
-I have also served as a PC member/reviewer for conferences/journals like AAAI, LOG, ACM TOIS, ACM TKDD, IEEE TKDE, IEEE TNNLS, and Neural Networks.
+I have also served as a PC member/reviewer for conferences/journals like ICLR, AAAI, LOG, ACM TOIS, ACM TKDD, IEEE TKDE, IEEE TNNLS, and Neural Networks.

-[comment]: <> (Now, I am **looking for a postdoctoral position** &#40;starting in the second half of 2024&#41;.)

 News
 ======
+**[10/2024]** One paper about delta parameter analysis was available on **arXiv**. \
-**[08/2024]** One paper about LLMs was available on **arXiv**. \
+**[08/2024]** One paper about merging LLMs was available on **arXiv**. \
 **[06/2024]** I successfully defended my doctoral dissertation. \
 **[06/2024]** One paper was accepted by **ACM TOIS**. \
 **[05/2024]** One paper was accepted by **ICML 2024**. \